RyanTrian/Code-Quiz_WEBAPIs-WK4/README.md

 ## Challenges

    1. I chose to write up most of the DOM in HTML.
-Fortunately, there wasn't many repeated elements, so for this project only, there isn't much advantage differences to create and append the all the elements through JS.
+Fortunately, there wasn't many repeated elements, so for this project only, there isn't much advantage to create and append all the elements through JS over what I did.
    2. Divide and visualize the whole project, I need to practice more on this since it took me too much time to finally have my chain of logic down in JS.